verrazzano/verrazzano/tools/psr/DEVELOPER.md

 **NOTE** The same worker struct and metrics is shared across all worker threads.
 There is currently no state per worker.
 Workers that keep state, such as the scaling worker, normally only run in a single thread.

-## Creating and running scenarios
-A scenarios is a collection of use cases with a curated configuration, that are run concurrently.
-Typically, you should restrict a scenario use cases to a single area, but that is not a strict requirement.
-You can run multiple scenarios concurrently so creating a mixed-area scenario might not be necessary.
-If you do decide to create a mixed area scenario, then create it in a directory called scenario/mixed.

 ## PSR CLI (psrctl)
 Scenarios are run by the PSR command line interface, `psrctl`.
 The source code [manifests](./manifests) directory contains all of the helm charts, use cases overrides, and scenario files.
 These manifests files are built into the psrctl binary and accessed